 (B = breakfast, L = lunch, D = dinner)

 Then we'll take you to have a gorgeous Chinese countryside style dinner served by a local housewife (Photographer Mr. Duan's wife, middle in the left photo) and her niece with traditional Chinese dishes and dumpling.
 Mr. Duan is famous for Great Wall photographing and is a winner of several national awards.
 In his restaurant, his wife will serve you Kong Pao Chicken, Stewed beef and potato, Green Pepper and Pork, Fried Tofu in Spicy Sauce, Fried Egg Tomato, Sweet and Sour Chicken, and lots of vegetables (great for vegetarians), and soup.
 She changes her menu daily so you may have some different dishes on a certain day.
 What's more important is that all the vegetables she uses are planted in her yard, so it is organic and fresh!
 Rice and Chinese dumpling are also fresh and of genuine local flavor.
-Drink is unlimited.
-You also can also drink as much beer as you want!
+Free drink and free beer!

 Then, before it gets dark, we'll go up to the mountain and sleep overnight in a watch tower.
 We'll prepare the necessary camping facilities such as sleeping bags so you don't have to bring anything but yourself.
 Here it is the sound sleeper's paradise - let the mountain valley and the Great Wall echo your snoring sound!